Extraltodeus/Conditioning-token-experiments-for-ComfyUI/README.md

 It doesn't work.
 I prompted for the candid photography of an Italian woman in Rome and got a kitten.

-BUT it is useful for the other nodes in working ways so bear with me.
+BUT it is useful for the other nodes in working ways so bear with me and check the next parts.

 <sub>Bear with me....</sub>